-These fish-outs are open to 2021 "Learn to Fly Fish" registered LEVEL 2 students ONLY, unless otherwise announced.
-An email will be sent to the entire Level 2 class at once notifying them exactly when the online registration will be first opened.
+These fish-outs are open to ALL 2021 "Learn to Fly Fish" registered students ONLY, unless otherwise announced.

 Arrival and Departure Times: Group 1 students should arrive at the lake house after 4pm on Thursday, November 18th and leave the lake around noon on Saturday, November 20th (but must be moved out of the lake house before 11am).
 Group 2 students should NOT be arriving at the lake house before 4pm on Saturday, November 20th (to allow the housekeeping service time to clean the house and change sheets and towels) and must be out of the house by 11am on Monday and off the lake by noon Monday.

 General Info: We will be fishing for trout on this private, stillwater outing.
 We will have the lake and nearby lodge to ourselves, with 5 boats for the 10 students in each group.
 Willy George will be joining us for coaching and instruction.

 Luk Lake (it's pronounced "luck", possibly because it's so close to the Rolling Hills Casino?) is a small private lake located off Interstate I-5 just a couple miles south of the little town of Corning.
 Corning is about 45 minutes (50 miles) south of Redding.
 This lake is a very good fishery for largemouth "black" bass, rainbow trout, and the occasional scrappy sunfish or bluegill (we've caught both "panfish" there).
 Our focus for this still water outing will be for trout.

 Upon arrival: We have booked the lake and rented the 5 small rowboats for all day Friday-Sunday, and Monday morning until noon, and